Distributed k-Means and k-Median Clustering on General Topologies: Proofs for Section

 \section{Proofs for Section \ref{sec:coreset}}

 The proof of Lemma~\ref{lem:sampling} follows from the analysis in~\cite{feldman2011unified}, although not explicitly stated there.
 We begin with the following theorem for uniform sampling on a function space.
-The theorem is from~\cite{feldman2011unified} but rephrased for convenience.
+The theorem is from~\cite{feldman2011unified} but rephrased for convenience (and corrected).\footnote{As pointed out in~\cite{bachem2018scalable}, the proof in~\cite{feldman2011unified} used a theorem from~\cite{li2000improved} which used the notion of pseudo-dimension $d$ of a function space.
+However, the definition of the dimension $d'$ of a function space in~\cite{feldman2011unified} is different from $d$.
+Fortunately, by~\cite{har2011geometric}, $d = O(d' \log d')$.
+Therefore, the theorem is corrected by replacing $\dim(F, P)$ with $\dim(F, P) \log \dim(F, P)$.}

 \begin{theorem}[Theorem 6.9 in~\cite{feldman2011unified}] Let $F$ be a set of functions from $P$ to $\R_{\geq 0}$, and let $\epsilon \in (0, 1)$.
 Let $S$ be a sample of

 i.i.d items from $P$, where $c$ is a sufficiently large constant.
 Then, with probability at least $1 - \delta$, for any $f \in F$ and any $r \geq 0$,